 Why I am passionate about falsehoods and hoaxes being posted?
 The reason I get all fired up about those kinds of posts are because they spread lies and misinformation, and in some cases those posts can be harmful to others.
 At the very least, it is perpetuating un-truths.

 And finally, YOU are responsible for what you post.
-Even it sharing someone else’s content.
+Even if you are sharing someone else’s content.

 So, I am asking you to help spread the truth!
 Always check the post to see if it is true or from a valid source.
 Here are a list of sites that will be very helpful in determining if a what you thinking of sharing is legitimate or not: